-Reporting Requirements
+Local Reporting Requirements

-There are three required components for reporting.
-Each component is required quarterly, but those that are entered directly into the crisis data platform should be entered on scene (or within 48 hours of response) unless there are technological reasons why the data cannot be captured directly in this way.
-In the local plans that are submitted for approval, an accountable entity for each of the three components must be provided.
+In a general sense, there will be three required components for reporting.
+Each component is required quarterly, and any requirements that can be built directly into the crisis call center platform will be integrated in that way.
+In the local plans that are submitted for approval, an accountable entity for each of the three components should be provided.
 For data that are not entered directly into the data platform, quarterly data should be submitted within 15 days of the end of the quarter.
-The three components are referred to as core mobile crisis response reporting (all team types), CAD and disposition reporting, and event resolution reporting.
-Below is a heuristic illustrating the data capture points from calls, disposition (dispatch), team responses in the field, and event resolutions.